gitsindonesia/ui-component/docs/guide/vue.md

 npx tailwindcss init -p
 ```

-Next, register the Morpheme UI preset and add the component folders the `content` section in the `tailwind.config.cjs` file:
+Next, register the Morpheme UI preset and add the component folders the `content` section in the `tailwind.config.js` file:

 ```js{6,12}
 /** @type {import('tailwindcss').Config} */